Kexine/gp20-alessiapacca/assignment2/README.md

 ![alt text](https://github.com/eth-igl/gp20-alessiapacca/blob/master/assignment2/results/cat.png)

 2) Show screenshots of the grid with nodes colored according to their implicit function values (cat.off and luigi.off).
+This is the grid of luigi.off, using PCA in order to align it. <br>
 ![alt text](https://github.com/eth-igl/gp20-alessiapacca/blob/master/assignment2/results/luigi.png)

 3) Show screenshots of the reconstructed surfaces.
 Experiment with different parameter settings: grid resolution (also anisotropic in the 3 axes), Wendland function radius, polynomial degree.
 Add all these settings to the GUI to ease experimentation.
 Briefly summarize your observations and save the reconstructed models in the off format for every point-cloud dataset provided (assignment2/results).